 The answer is often YES to all these and more.

-UX writing is the copy a user sees as they navigate through any software product
+UX writing is all the text a user sees on the screen as they navigate through any software product

 Depending on the needs of the company and the team, the specific types of writing will vary.
 The content a UX writer produces is called many things: